davips/kururu/README-edit.md

               ```
         1. a sampleable set of different sequences of steps, e.g.:
             - ```python
-              sequences = PCA * SVM(kernel="poly")  # take the subset of all combinations between all PCAs and polynomial kernel SVMs
+              sequences = pca * svm(kernel="poly")  # take the subset of all combinations between all PCAs and polynomial kernel SVMs
               sequence = ~sequences  # sample a sequence randomly, more on `~` latter
               result = data >> sequence
               ```